senior-design-financial-engine/search-engine/backend/scraper/README.md

 ### ap_news_scraper.py

-Does the sam, but is specifically made for AP news hub pages.
+Does the same, but is specifically made for AP news hub pages.

 ### WebScraper.py

 Scrapes any news article from AP News, BBC, or NPR.
-It utilizes the dictionary in news_source.,py to do proper scraping on different websites.
+It utilizes the dictionary in news_source.py to do proper scraping on different websites.